jbrumf/tinyqsim/doc/Quantum_computing_basics.md

 Although this works for small examples with a few qubits, it rapidly become impractical as the number of qubits is increased.
 For example, a 20-qubit state requires a $2^{20}\approx 10^6$ element complex vector and a $10^6 \times 10^6$ matrix!
 The number of multiplications required results in a time complexity of $\mathcal{O}(2^{2N})$ for $N$ qubits.

-More efficient ways of performing the simulation are possible using tensors.
-A tensor representation of the state and unitary operators allows the operators to be applied without expanding the matrix.
+More efficient ways of performing the simulation are possible, for example using tensors.
 The time complexity reduces to $\mathcal{O}(2^N)$.

 The quantum circuit can also be represented as a tensor network.
 Rewrite rules can be then be applied to simplify the network so that the simulation is faster.
 One such approach is to use ZX-calculus.